Monte-Carlo Casino & Opera: The Complete Guide

 The Opera House

-To add an artsy sense of class, a theater was tacked onto the Casino de Monte-Carlo in the winter of 1879.
+To add an artsy sense of class, a theater was built onto the Casino de Monte-Carlo in the winter of 1879.
 Actress Sarah Bernhardt kicked off proceedings in January of that year.
 The most famous troupe of the time, Sergei Diaghilev’s Ballets Russes, were stranded in the South of France by the Russian Revolution.

 The entrance to the Casino was built in 1893 by Charles Garnier, the architect of the Paris Opera House.
 Its marble paved “atrium”, surrounded with 28 Ionic columns made of onyx, gives access to the Opera Hall (no visits unless you’re seeing a show) which is entirely decorated in red and gold, with bas-reliefs and sculptures.
 For more than a century, the Monte Carlo Opera’s stage has been the setting for international operatic creations, prestigious concerts, and exceptional ballets.
 Such was the region’s cultural muscle that performances boasted costumes by Coco Chanel, sets by Pablo Picasso and posters by Jean Cocteau.